ayanban011/SwinDocSegmenter/README.md

 ```

 ## Model Zoo
-In this section, we release the pre-trained weights for all the best DocEnTr model variants trained on benchmark datasets.
+In this section, we release the pre-trained weights for all the best SwinDocSegmenter model variants trained on benchmark datasets.

 <table class="tg">
 <thead>